2011 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark

 Check the CoinValueChecker App to identify potential rare varieties and learn what your specific 2011 quarter might be worth today.

-The 2011 Beautiful Quarters represent the second year of a multi-year commemorative program.
-Each coin combines standardized elements on the obverse with unique reverse designs celebrating five distinct national sites.
+The 2011 America the Beautiful Quarters represent the second year of a multi-year commemorative program.
+Each coin pairs a standardized obverse design with a unique reverse celebrating one of five distinct national sites.

-Collectors and the general public can identify these coins through specific design features and technical specifications that distinguish them from regular quarters.
+Collectors and beginners alike can identify these coins through specific design features and technical specifications that set them apart from ordinary Washington quarters in circulation.

 The Obverse Of The 2011 Quarter

-The mint mark appears on the obverse, located to the right of Washington’s portrait.
-Philadelphia-minted coins bear a “P” mark, Denver-minted coins show a “D” mark, and San Francisco proof coins display an “S” mark.
+The mint mark appears on the obverse to the right of Washington’s portrait.
+Philadelphia coins bear a “P,” Denver coins show a “D,” and San Francisco proof coins display an “S.” Identifying your mint mark is always the first step when assessing value — the three mints produced very different products at very different price points.

 The Reverse Of The 2011 Quarter

-All five 2011 quarter reverses share common inscriptional elements.
-Each coin displays the year “2011” and the national motto “E PLURIBUS UNUM”.
-The state or territory name appears along with the specific site designation, arranged around the central design imagery.
+All five 2011 quarter reverses share a common set of inscriptions.
+Each coin displays the year “2011” and the national motto “E PLURIBUS UNUM” — Latin for “out of many, one” — along with the state or territory name and the specific site designation arranged around the central image.

-The Glacier quarter depicts a mountain goat climbing rocky terrain in the foreground, with Mount Reynolds rising in the background.
-Barbara Fox designed the reverse, with Charles Vickers as sculptor.
+The Glacier quarter depicts a mountain goat climbing rocky terrain with Mount Reynolds rising behind it.
+Barbara Fox designed the reverse and Charles Vickers served as sculptor.
+PCGS CoinFacts notes this design as “nicely struck overall,” with only MS67 and higher examples considered genuinely scarce.

-The Olympic quarter shows a Roosevelt elk standing on a gravel river bar of the Hoh River, with Mount Olympus visible in the distance.
-Susan Gamble designed the reverse, and Michael Gaudioso sculpted it.
+The Olympic quarter shows a Roosevelt elk on a gravel bar of the Hoh River, with Mount Olympus in the distance.
+Susan Gamble designed the image and Michael Gaudioso sculpted it.
+This elk species is native only to the Pacific Northwest, making it a uniquely regional symbol.

 Other Features Of The 2011 Quarter

-The 2011 quarters feature a clad composition with outer layers of 75% copper and 25% nickel bonded to a pure copper core.
-The total metal composition consists of 8.33% nickel and 91.67% copper.
+The standard 2011 circulation quarters feature a clad composition with outer layers of 75% copper and 25% nickel bonded to a pure copper core, giving a total composition of 8.33% nickel and 91.67% copper.

-Each coin weighs 5.67 grams and measures 24.26 millimeters in diameter with a thickness of 1.75 millimeters.
-The edge features reeding, which consists of vertical grooves running around the coin’s circumference.
-This reeded edge serves as both a security feature and a distinctive tactile identifier.
+Each clad coin weighs 5.67 grams and measures 24.26 millimeters in diameter with a thickness of 1.75 millimeters.
+The coin’s edge has 119 reeds — the small vertical grooves running around the circumference — which serve as both a security feature and a quick authentication tool.

 Also Read: Top 30 Most Valuable State Quarters Worth Money List